Florida inmates volunteer to clear Hurricane Michael debris

 Officials said five inmates recently graduated from the county jail's heavy equipment operations class, which taught them how to safely operate machinery often used on construction sites.

 Michael made landfall on the Panhandle Wednesday as a Category 4 hurricane with 155-mph sustained winds — just 2 mph below the threshold for a Category 5 designation.
-The storm blasted the Florida Panhandle and southwest Georgia with wicked winds and killed at least seven people.
+The storm blasted the Florida Panhandle and southwest Georgia with wicked winds and killed at least six people.

 Fox News' Travis Fedschun contributed to this report.